-I had in my mind that my Easter would be spent cuddling with my child, watching movies about the risen God with her and my husband and ending my holiday by making cookies after taking Marie to our front yard to hunt for the healthy eggs I would make for her that morning.
-Unfortunately, the script went a little off of plan and I ended up spending half of my day in the hospital, being monitored and learning the importance of a simple trick; how to count your baby’s movements.
+I had in my mind that my Easter would be spent cuddling with my child, watching movies about the risen God with her and my husband, and ending my holiday by making cookies after taking Marie to our front yard to hunt for the healthy eggs I would make for her that morning.
+Unfortunately, the script went a little off of the plan and I ended up spending half of my day in the hospital, being monitored and learning the importance of a simple trick; how to count your baby’s movements.

 April Fools Prank

 The night before I had lots of painful contractions and in the morning I wasn’t feeling good.
 My blood pressure was too high and I was dehydrated.
 My baby wasn’t moving no matter how strong I pushed my belly in order to get her to respond.
 I got to the hospital with the help of the 911 superheroes and I stayed there for some time as I had to be monitored to make sure I wasn’t in labor.

 Why Knowing How To Count Your Baby’s Movements Is Important?

 Much stress and time lost could have been avoided if I only knew some tricks on how to count the baby’s movements in order to know if I needed to go see a doctor or not.
 In my case, it was the best decision to make as my baby only started to move when my blood pressure dropped to a more normal level.
 Something was going on with her that we will never know for sure.
 But, from now on I know what to do before trying to ruin my doctor’s holiday by calling him in.